-Sand/Chemical Building & Fueling Station: Juneau International Airport (JNU) continues to work with Dawson Construction and with the project design team on closing out this project and on the resolution of warranty issues.
+Sand/Chemical Building & Fueling Station: JNU continues to work with Dawson Construction and with the project design team on closing out this project and on the resolution of warranty issues.

-The heating system for the building is now fully operational.
-JNU contracted directly with Perma Refrigeration who has completed work on the removal of the two compressors from the original Ground Source Heath Pump (GSHP-1) and who has installed these compressors in the second heat pump.
-The new compressors that are being furnished by Daikin under their internal warranty, have not yet arrived on site.
+The heating system for the building remains operational.
+JNU contracted directly with Perma Refrigeration who has completed work on the removal of the two compressors from the original GSHP-1 (ground source heat pump #1) continues to operate using the compressors that were taken out of the original heat pump unit.
+The new replacement compressors (furnished at no cost to JNU by Daikin) have arrived in Juneau.
 JNU continues to work with Daikin, Meridian Controls, and the project design team to determine whether the heat pump itself is defective, or whether the compressor failures are the result of outside influences.
 JNU has put Dawson Construction on notice that if it is determined that the heat pump is defective, JNU will file a warranty deficiency under the project one-year construction warranty.
-The temporary fuel fired boiler that had been rented to provide temporary heat remains on site in case it is needed.

-JNU continues to work with PDC Engineers on the commissioning effort for the shared groundsource heat pump system for the Snow Removal Equipment Building (SREB) and Sand-Chemical (Sand-Chem) buildings.
-In their initial report, PDC Engineers confirmed the suspicion that the primary circulation pumps (P-1A and P-1B) in the SREB are undersized.
-PDC reports that the head loss associated with the overall supply and return system (SREB plus Sand-Chem) is much higher than originally anticipated, and these pumps cannot meet the needed design flow rate.
-This determination confirms the suspicions that these pumps were the cause of the flow issues that were automatically turning off the heat pumps and initiating errors in the direct digital controls and heating plants.
-JNU is currently evaluating a proposed solution which would replace the existing pumps, which have 15 HP motors, with larger pumps that would be driven by 25 HP motors.
+JNU continues to work with PDC Engineers on the commissioning effort for the shared GHSP system for the Snow Removal Equipment Building (SREB) and Sand-Chemical buildings.
+In their initial report, PDC Engineers confirmed the suspicion that the primary circulation pumps (P-1A and P-1B) inn the SREB are undersized.
+PDC reports that the head loss associated with the overall supply and return system (SREB plus Sand-Chemical) is much higher than originally anticipated, and these pumps cannot meet the needed design flow rate.
+This determination confirms the suspicions that these pumps were the cause of the flow issues that were automatically turning off the heat pumps and initiating errors in the Direct Digital Controls (DDC) and heating plants.
+JNU is currently evaluating a proposed solution which would replace the existing pumps, which have 15 HP (horse power) motors, with larger pumps that would be driven by 25 HP motors.

-JNU has also filed a warranty deficiency with Dawson Construction to replace the fuel delivery pump on the 10,000 gallon gasoline storage tank at the new fuel station.
+There has been no activity by Dawson Construction on the replacement of the fuel delivery pump on the 10,000 gallon gasoline storage tank at the new fuel station.
 This exterior rated pump apparently failed because of water infiltration into the pump housing.
-Dawson Construction - Harri Plumbing are claiming that JNU performed work on this pump and did not close or seal the pump housing properly.
+Dawson Construction/Harri Plumbing (Dawson/Harri) are claiming that JNU performed work on this pump and did not close or seal the pump housing properly.
 JNU disagrees with this claim and has instructed the Contractor to replace the pump per the terms of the project warranty.
-Dawson-Harri have ordered a new pump, and have returned the damaged pump to the manufacturer for a damage determination.
-JNU is currently getting gasoline off-site until the replacement pump arrives and can be installed.
+Dawson/Harri has ordered a new pump and returned the damaged pump to the manufacturer for a damage determination.
+JNU is currently getting gasoline offsite until the replacement pump arrives and can be installed.